Topics Related to Adult Correction

 From the mountains to the sea, law enforcement officers from across North Carolina gathered today at a memorial service for the 30 uniformed men and women who died in the line of duty over the past year.

-April is Second Chance Month in North Carolina, a time to focus attention on the challenges facing the more than 20,000 people returning to their communities each year after completing their sentences in prison.
 Did you know that around 25 percent of North Carolinians have a criminal record?
 That usually creates consequences that most people are not aware of.
 People leaving prison are starting over.
 They frequently need a place to live, a job and support to re-start their lives.
 In fact, about 95 percent of people in prison will eventually return to their communities.

 For Asian-American and Pacific Islander Month, the health care team at N.C.
 Correctional Institution for Women has recognized seven members of its nursing staff.

 With new COVID-19 cases on the decline, prisons providing vaccinations to all incarcerated individuals who want the vaccine; and vaccines now widely available in communities across the state; the N.C.
+Department of Public Safety is wrapping up a project that provided quarantine space to recently released offenders who may have been exposed to COVID-19 prior to release.
+This group would have otherwise been homeless or didn’t have a stable home to go to following completion of their sentences.